Hotels in Delhi

 What is the best area to stay in Delhi for first-time visitors?

-Where should couples stay in Delhi?
+Where should I stay in Delhi for shopping?

 How many days should I stay in Delhi?